-In addition to the assurances of the internal and external auditors, the College participates in regular ESFA Case Conferences and invited the team of the FEC to conduct a diagnostic assessment.
+In addition to the assurances of the internal and external auditors, the College participates in regular ESFA Case Conferences and invited the team of the FEC to conduct a review of the efficiency of its curriculum.
 This external assurance supports the College Corporation in identifying and mitigating risks, in addition to having a programme of link governors to work directly with staff in key areas across the College to ensure full and accurate information is obtained.